redbar0n/heroku-deploy-rails/README.md

 ------------

 Copy `deploy.sh` into your Rails project, and commit it.
-Then rename the git remote for your production app to "production":
+Then rename the git remote for your production app to "prod":

-    $ git remote rename heroku production
+    $ git remote rename heroku prod

-The reason you need to do this is that `deploy.sh` will only make backups of your Postgres database when deploying to a remote called "production".
+The reason you need to do this is that `deploy.sh` will only make backups of your Postgres database when deploying to a remote called "prod".
 If you'd rather call your remote something else, just edit the script.

 You'll also want to [enable backups][] on your app, if you haven't